What Do Girl Scouts Do?

 Where do I place pins and badges on the uniform?

-See the Where to Place Insignia on a Girl Scout Uniform in Girl Scout Central under Program on the national website (www.girlscouts.org).
+See the Where to Place Insignia on a Girl Scout Uniform on the GSNENY store website..
 A couple of hints:

 - Some insignia come in iron-on format, but not all.
 Check and see before you iron them—non-iron-on awards will melt if they are ironed.